-Specifically, the Bank will provide collateral trustee services for the benefit of USDC holders in a fiduciary capacity and provide digital asset custody services for its affiliates in a fiduciary capacity.
+Specifically, the Bank will provide collateral trustee services in a fiduciary capacity and digital asset custody services in a fiduciary capacity.
 The Bank's collateral trustee activity is permitted under 12 USC 92a and 12 CFR 9's explicit authorization for trustee activities.
-The Bank's proposed fiduciary custody activity is permitted under the bootstrap provision of 12 USC 92a and the New York state law, and its provision of custody services will be subject to fiduciary duties and standards of behavior.
+The Bank's proposed fiduciary custody activity is permitted under the bootstrap provision of 12 USC 92a and New York state law, and its provision of custody services will be subject to fiduciary duties and standards of behavior.